Farrell, Mississippi

 Farrell is an unincorporated community and census-designated place in Coahoma County, Mississippi, United States.
 Per the 2020 census, the population was 200.
 Farrell is located approximately 4 mi south of Stovall and 4 mi north of Sherard on Mississippi Highway 1.
 It is approximately 9 mi northwest of Clarksdale, the county seat.

-Farrell has a post office.
-Its zip code is 38630.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Farrell has a humid subtropical climate, abbreviated "Cfa" on climate maps.